SegersIan/blog/blog/ideas.md

 * More emphasis on the operational part ?
 * Does this multi modal connect to LLM ?
 Can They learn from this?.
 * Conclusion can be that, that's how generalists or by learning different tools/disciplines you learn methods/language/notations/ to reframe any problem, breading more creativy in finding a solution or understanding.

+* About lazyness, not starting, overthinking, not moving, don’t do at work.
+Work is a balancing act between “just start” and “plan accordingly”, sometimes needing to switch to the extreme opposites.
+With kids it feels that you just know you don't know the whole road, and you (or I) overplan less.